Logo Futurismo

 Lara Costa

-When it comes to who eats who, there is always a bit of confusion.
-Dolphins inhabit our oceans, but they have a lot of company in this huge habitat, which can lead us to wonder what they eat.
-So, join us in this adventure and come learn a little more about these wonderful animals’ diets and if the dolphins eat tuna or not.
+When it comes to who eats whom, there is always a bit of confusion.
+Dolphins inhabit our oceans, but they have plenty of company in this vast habitat, which can lead us to wonder what they eat.
+So, join us in this adventure and come learn a little more about these wonderful animals’ diets and whether the dolphins eat tuna or not.

 Contents hide